 5. Can Alexa Control a Nest Thermostat?

-The good news is that a Nest Thermostat can control the temperature of your home without Wi-Fi.
-However, being disconnected from Wi-FI means the Nest doesn’t have access to all the key features that most people enjoy.
+Yes, your Nest Thermostat can still control temperatures even without Wi-Fi.
+That being said, without Wi-Fi a Nest doesn’t have access to all the key features that most people enjoy.

 7. Are You Able to Lock a Nest Thermostat?